 Dear Dr. Gold and colleagues, Your manuscript provides a potentially very interesting data set on the heat wave induced shift in larval fish composition in the California Current system, using a combination of meta-barcoding and morphological determination.
 The ms received generally favorable reviews, but needs a thorough revision before it can be considered for publication in Science Advances.

 Specifically, I encourage the authors to discuss (i) the limitations of the chosen barcoding gene (12S) and the two step PCR procedure (ii) to address other possible causes for the community shift than temperature (iii) address the limitations of using a short time window in spring that restricts the larvae captured to a subset of all possible species (iv) address the issue of having sea surface temperature, while the larvae are often belonging to meso-pelagic species of deeper water layers.

+We thank the editor for their constructive feedback and suggestions.
+We have addressed all reviewer comments thoroughly and hope that formatting the manuscript to Science Advances guidelines to include a detailed methods section will address many of the concerns raised here.

 discuss (i) the limitations of the chosen barcoding gene (12S) and the two-step PCR procedure:

 The points below are briefly discussed in the manuscript (lines x-z, and q-r).
-Here, we provide a detailed discussion on why we and others in the field employ MiFish Universal Teleost 12S primer set with regard to taxonomic specificity and resolution, we discuss issues of stochasticity and how we targeted the issue in this manuscript, and we discuss two-step PCR as a method to reduce amplification bias associated with sequence indices.
+We feel that reviewer 1’s comments regarding “stochasticity” of the 12S barcoding gene lacked clarity.
+In lou of specific details, we provide a detailed discussion on why we and others in the field employ MiFish Universal Teleost 12S primer set with regard to taxonomic specificity and resolution, we discuss issues of stochasticity and how we targeted the issue in this manuscript, and we discuss two-step PCR as a method to reduce amplification bias associated with sequence indices.

 The MiFish Universal Teleost 12S primers employed in this study are the most rigorously validated and benchmarked fish barcoding gene to date (1–7).
 The employed primer set is well validated and benchmarked and provides highly accurate taxonomic assignments for a broad range of fishes (2).
 Given the balance of high specificity and breadth, the academic research community has largely converged on the MiFish Universal Teleost 12S primer set as a gold standard of fish metabarcoding primers (7).